 ‘It is so easy, piece by piece, to embellish stories and alter supposition to decided fact.’

-In many ways, this novel feel like a bigger achievement than my first.
+In many ways, this novel feels like a bigger achievement than my first.
 I faced many more research and creative challenges than I had with my first novel.
 For example, Elizabethan courtroom procedure, while recognizable to us, was in many ways markedly different.
-I have attempted to present it in such a way that those with knowledge of the modern system do not reject my recreation as ridiculously implausible and give up reading before the get to the Historical Note where all is revealed.
+I have attempted to present it in such a way that those with knowledge of the modern system do not reject my recreation as ridiculously implausible and give up reading before they get to the Historical Note where all is revealed.
 In the Elizabethan courtroom, cases were tried in batches and usually involved disputation between the accused and the accuser and witnesses.
 Judges were interventionist, asking questions and involving themselves to a degree that would be considered improper today.
 Rules of evidence were not yet fully developed and hearsay was freely accepted.
 The accused was unrepresented and a prosecutor was rare.
 Then there was the tortuous process of trying to discover the arrangements for prisoners held in Norwich Castle in the late sixteenth century, something which appears barely to be documented at all.
-And in the absence of concrete evidence, does the fact that I have prisoners free to move about in their cells when, most probably they were chained, turn what I hoped was solid historical fiction into a mere bodice ripper?
+And in the absence of concrete evidence, does the fact that I have prisoners free to move about in their cells when, most probably, they were chained turn what I hoped was solid historical fiction into a mere bodice ripper?
 (Note: No bodices were ripped in the making of this book!)

 A novel is the result of the efforts of many more people than the author alone.
 For my last novel I had a brilliant critique partner Jeanne Greene, another writer from the Historical Novel Society.
-This time I knew I needed professional help (in more ways than one!) and I am indebted to Jenny Quinlan of Historical Editorial who structurally edited the novel.
+This time I knew I needed professional help (in more ways than one!) and I am indebted to Jenny Quinlan of Historical Editorial who edited the novel.
 The Bridled Tongue is so much better for Jenny’s insights and advice which were critical in adding depth to the story.
 Jenny is also responsible for the beautiful cover of the book.

 The support of other readers and writers kept me going through the long process of writing this novel (I do not intend to admit to anyone just how long this one has taken).
 Juliette Godot, Sarah Ormerod, and Linda Hardy read and commented on earlier versions and encouraged me to think that this was a story worth telling.
-I am particularly grateful to Samantha Edwards, another member of the Historical Novel Society for her extremely helpful critique of the novel and to Janine Smith for not only reading it but, as a work colleague, for showing both forbearance and good humour in dealing with my random and out of the blue questions at times when I should have been concentrating on the task at hand.
+I am particularly grateful to Samantha Edwards, another member of the Historical Novel Society, for her extremely helpful critique of the novel and to Janine Smith for not only reading it but, as a work colleague, for showing both forbearance and good humour in dealing with my random and out of the blue questions at times when I should have been concentrating on the task at hand.
 And then there is my family – my sister Gabrielle who has been an unfailing support on this journey almost from the beginning, and my husband and children who kept me in touch with reality—without them I would, most likely, have disappear completely into the sixteenth-century (interesting place to visit – I wouldn’t want to live there).